sumeyaali/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is a representation of the HTMl on the browser.
+It allows developers to use methods and properties to manipulate our webpage without having to mess with the html code.

 2. What is an event?

+    An event is any interaction a user has with our webpage.

 3. What is an event listener?

+    It is listening for specific events on specific elements and returning a callback.
+So when a specific event is triggered, the callback is run.

 4. Why would we convert a NodeList into an Array?

+    Because we arent able to use any other array methods on it except forEach

 5. What is a component?

+    Instead of hardcoding copies of the same element, components allow you to create unique code along with functionality and reuse it wherever you want in your webpage.

 ### Git Set up